opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/observer/index.md

 ### Architecture

-As the majority of the ODM services, the Observer Microservice is composed by two modules:
+As the majority of the ODM services, the Observer Microservice is composed of two modules:

 * **Observer API**: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
 * **Observer Server**: a basic server eventually implementing common parts between each possible Observer Adapter.